Yeshua said, “I am the Way, and the Truth, and the Life.” John 14:6

 You were running well.
 Who hindered you from obeying the Truth?
 Galatians 5:7

-From Scripture, we can conclude that the Torah is Truth.
+From Scripture, we can conclude that the Torah, God’s instructions, is the Truth.
 John tells us in John 1:14 that the Word was made flesh and dwelt among us… as Yeshua.
 He was full of favor and Truth.
 Yeshua is the Word and He is Truth.
-He is the physical embodiment of the Torah.
+He is the physical embodiment of the Torah in action.
 It was manifested in everything that He did.
 He came to bear witness to the Truth and those of the Truth listen to His voice.